AutoJenny/blog/docs/workflow/planning/research.md

 topics_to_cover: text     -- From textarea (first)
 interesting_facts: text    -- From textarea (second)
 tartans_products: text     -- From textarea (third)
+current_stage: text       -- Set to 'research' when entering this stage
+current_substage: text    -- Set to 'plan' when entering this stage
 ```

 ## JavaScript Functions